pdreeves/splunk-ddss-exploration-toolkit/readme.md

 ## DDSS Exploration Toolkit Overview

-A key feature in Splunk Cloud is the DDSS feature which enables the usage of an AWS S3 bucket as self managed archive storage.
-The goal of this ticket is to support the DDSS process by providing visibility into the available archive files  stored within the AWS S3 buckets.
-Once implemented, the provides a dashboard with filtering capabilities that will all for the idenditification of archive files targeted for restore.
+A key feature in Splunk Cloud is[DDSS storage](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/DataSelfStorage), which enables the usage of a customer-managed AWS S3 or GCP GCS bucket as self-managed archival storage of data that has aged out of a Splunk Cloud environment.
+The goal of this toolkit is to support the DDSS restore process by providing visibility into the availability of archived files stored within  AWS S3 buckets.
+Once implemented, the provided dashboard with filtering capabilities can be used to aide in the identification of files to target for restore.

 ## Architecture Overview